stefan-d-p/power-platform/DeepL/README.md

 ### GetLanguages

 Retrieves supported languages by DeepL, either used as source language or target language.
 This operation is also used to dynamically populate the input parameters for TranslateText and TranslateDocumentRequest.

+# Credentials

+The connection item requires your DeepL Authentication Key.
+You can retrieve your key from your DeepL account page.

+# Getting started

+Visit the official [DeepL API documentation](https://www.deepl.com/docs-api) for further details on the various actions and parameters.